DOdrums/PortfolioProjectTwo/README.md

 #### Keyboard

 Below the tutor, the user can see an animated keyboard.
 This keyboard resembles the Moonlander keyboard by ZSA and is meant to help the user see which key they are typing, which can be helpful when typing errors happen.
-The key press is signaled by the key getting a grey box shadow after being pressed.
+The key press is signaled by the key getting a grey inverted box shadow after being pressed (look at the 'E' key).

 ![Keyboard](assets/images/keyboard.png)